Pcktech/build-thehive/docs/source/thehivehooks.rst

    * If the service fails to start, verify the application.conf modification didn't remove anything or if there's a typo in any new configuration added.

-35. For **each** organization where you want TheHiveHooks activated/functioning, you must perform the following steps to finish enabling TheHiveHooks using the API key of the org-admin account created earlier:
+35. For **each** organization where you want TheHiveHooks activated/functioning, you must perform the following steps to finish enabling TheHiveHooks using the API key of the org-admin account (with a username unique to that organization) that was created earlier:

    a.
 Securely enter the API Key so it isn't plastered all over your command history: read -s -p 'Enter the API Key: ' thehive_apikey
    b.
 Use the following command to instruct TheHive to use TheHiveHooks for the organization of the account used to run the command: